susam/invaders/README.md

 Andromeda Invaders
 ==================

-[Andromeda Invaders][PLAY1] is a 1980s-arcade-style game runs in a modern web browser.
+[Andromeda Invaders][PLAY1] is a 1980s-arcade-style game that runs in a modern web browser.
 This game is inspired by Space Invaders, the 1978 arcade game developed by Tomohiro Nishikado.
 However, the game characters, gameplay, and some technical aspects of this game are very different from those of Space Invaders.